Abdulrasheed Adewale Akanbi

-Abdulrasheed Adewale Akanbi born on the 21 June 1967 is a Nigerian monarch.
+Abdulrasheed Adewale Akanbi (born 21 June 1967) is a Nigerian traditional ruler.
 He is the 16th Oluwo of Iwo.

 Early life and education

-Oba Abdulrasheed Adewale Akanbi was born on the 21st June, 1967 to the family of Prince Kola Akanbi of Gbaase Ruling House, Iwo Kingdom.
-Adewale Akanbi attended elementary school at Omolewa Nursery and Primary School, Oritamefa, Ibadan, between 1972 and 1978.
+Oba Abdulrasheed Adewale Akanbi was born on 21 June, 1967 to the family of Prince Kola Akanbi of Gbaase Ruling House, Iwo Kingdom.
+He attended elementary school at Omolewa Nursery and Primary School, Oritamefa, Ibadan, between 1972 and 1978.
 In 1978, Adewale Akanbi started his secondary education at Iwo Grammar School, Araromi, Iwo and later went to Oba Akinyele Memorial High School, Idi-Ape, Ibadan.
 He subsequently attended the Polytechnic Ibadan, where he obtained a National Diploma in Mass Communication in 1987.